Status: Bill 58 received royal assent on June 17, 2021

-Bill 58, the Freedom to Care Act would make it easier for non-profit organizations to identify and access existing exemptions to regulations, helping support Alberta’s recovery as they provide critical programs and services in our communities.
+Bill 58, the Freedom to Care Act makes it easier for non-profit organizations to identify and access existing exemptions to regulations, helping support Alberta’s recovery as they provide critical programs and services in our communities.

-- allow cabinet (through Order in Council) to grant one-time, short-term exemptions for non-profits from government regulations intended for business, where an exemption does not already exist
+- allows cabinet (through Order in Council) to grant one-time, short-term exemptions for non-profits from government regulations intended for business, where an exemption does not already exist

-- require the Minister of Culture, Multiculturalism and Status of Women to report annually to Cabinet on exemption requests that cannot be addressed through existing processes or legislation
+- requires the Minister of Culture and Status of Women to report annually to Cabinet on exemption requests that cannot be addressed through existing processes or legislation

-- provide individual volunteers with liability protections as long as harm was not caused:
+- provides individual volunteers with liability protections as long as harm was not caused:

 - by wilful or criminal misconduct

 - when the volunteer was operating a motor vehicle

 - when the volunteer was unlawfully impaired by alcohol or drugs when the damage occurred

 Bill 58 will take effect on September 1, 2021.

 - Existing Exemptions for Non-profit and Charitable Organizations in Alberta - Legislation and Regulations (PDF, 406 KB)